Lvmingjie/RNA-Seq-validation/README.md

    d) Columns after "Difference_Product-sizes" column present the clustered TPM values to each sample;

-FileWithAllSampleTPMs.txt contains the list of transcripts and TPM per sample (clustered)
+FileWithAllSampleTPMs.txt contains the list of transcripts and TPM per sample (clustered).

-Other_files folder contains intermediate files
+Other_files folder contains intermediate files.

 <h2> Running the algorithm</h2>